scipion-em/docs/docs/scipion-modes/host-configuration.rst

 queue name and the value is a list of parameters.
 Each parameter is composed by a list of 4 values:

- 1. Variable Name, that can be used in the template to be replaced
+ 1. Variable name, that can be used in the template to be replaced
- 2. The default value The variable
+ 2. The default value
  3. The variable label that will be shown to the users in the GUI
  4. A help message that users can use to know the meaning of this queue parameter.